dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2524: Prioritizing rehabilitation should replace capital punishment.
+### T2524: Focus on rehabilitation and restorative justice rather than state-sanctioned killing.

 |Support|
 |---|